About the Fund

-Grants are reserved for individual players or teams who play in a local league and who might otherwise not be able to participate in baseball due to limited financial resources.
+Grants are reserved for individual players who play in a local league in Saline County, KS and who might otherwise not be able to participate in baseball due to limited financial resources.

 Grants may be made to support, but are not limited to:

 - registration fees

 Who's eligible to apply?

 - A parent or guardian must apply on behalf of the child

 - All grant checks are made payable to the coach on behalf of the child

 Preference is given to individual players.
 If you are a coach applying on behalf of your entire team, please contact the Foundation before applying.